How can I combine Wi-Fi and Ethernet on a Mac?

 Step 6: Click Apply to activate these settings.

 Step 7: Combine connections by turning on Speedify.
 When you launch Speedify, the software automatically detects the Wi-Fi and Ethernet connections.
-You will see them each contained in a Connection Bubble near the top of the Dashboard.
+You will see them each contained in a Connection Bubble on the Dashboard.

 And presto!
 You’re combining connections with the magic of Channel Bonding for improved speed, reliability, and security.
 You are now free to go forth and browse the internet, stream videos, and use your apps as you normally would.